Childbirth: Obstructed labour

+Obstructed labour also called "dysfunctional labour" or "labour dystocia", is difficult labour or abnormally slow progress of labour, involving progressive cervical dilatation or lack of descent of the fetus.
 The second stage of labour may be delayed or lengthy due to poor or uncoordinated uterine action, an abnormal uterine position such as breech or shoulder dystocia, and cephalopelvic disproportion (a small pelvis or large infant).
 Prolonged labour may result in maternal exhaustion, fetal distress, and other complications including obstetric fistula.

 Eclampsia

 Eclampsia is the onset of seizures (convulsions) in a woman with pre-eclampsia.
 Pre-eclampsia is a disorder of pregnancy in which there is high blood pressure and either large amounts of protein in the urine or other organ dysfunction.
 Pre-eclampsia is routinely screened for during prenatal care.
 Onset may be before, during, or rarely, after delivery.
-Around one per cent of women with eclampsia die.
+Around 1% of women with eclampsia die.

 Maternal complications

 A puerperal disorder or postpartum disorder is a complication which presents primarily during the puerperium, or postpartum period.
 The postpartum period can be divided into three distinct stages; the initial or acute phase, six to 12 hours after childbirth; subacute postpartum period, which lasts two to six weeks, and the delayed postpartum period, which can last up to six months.
 In the subacute postpartum period, 87% to 94% of women report at least one health problem.
-Long-term health problems (persisting after the delayed postpartum period) are reported by 31 per cent of women.
+Long-term health problems (persisting after the delayed postpartum period) are reported by 31% of women.

 Postpartum bleeding

-According to the WHO, hemorrhage is the leading cause of maternal death worldwide accounting for approximately 27.1% of maternal deaths.
-Within maternal deaths due to hemorrhage, two-thirds are caused by postpartum hemorrhage.
-The causes of postpartum hemorrhage can be separated into four main categories: Tone, Trauma, Tissue, and Thrombin.
+Bleeding (haemorrhage) is the leading cause of maternal death worldwide accounting for approximately 27.1% of maternal deaths.
+Within maternal deaths due to haemorrhage, two-thirds are caused by postpartum haemorrhage.
+The causes of postpartum haemorrhage can be separated into four main categories: tone, trauma, tissue, and thrombin.
 Tone represents uterine atony, the failure of the uterus to contract adequately following delivery.
 Trauma includes lacerations or uterine rupture.
 Tissue includes conditions that can lead to a retained placenta.
 Thrombin, which is a molecule used in the human body's blood clotting system, represents all coagulopathies.

 Postpartum infections

 Postpartum infections, also historically known as childbed fever and medically as puerperal fever, are any bacterial infections of the reproductive tract following childbirth or miscarriage.
 Signs and symptoms usually include a fever greater than 38.0 °C (100.4 °F), chills, lower abdominal pain, and possibly bad-smelling vaginal discharge.
 The infection usually occurs after the first 24 hours and within the first ten days following delivery.
 Infection remains a major cause of maternal deaths and morbidity in the developing world.
-The work of Ignaz Semmelweis was seminal in the pathophysiology and treatment of childbed fever and his work saved many lives.